kotv-gaming/kotv-docs/KOTV Constitution.md

 §6.2** Community Policies** need a majority to be passed.

 6.3 There must be only one official gathering held at the same time.

-6.4 **Community Leaders **and **Force Commanders** are sworn into oath by saying the following: I solemnly swear that I will faithfully execute the Office of (…) and will, to the best of my abilities, preserve, protect and defend the Constitution of the Keepers of the Void.

 ## Paragraph II: Rights and Duties